fabridamicelli/echoes/docs/index.md

 Check out the examples for a quick start and [What are Echo State Networks?](https://fabridamicelli.github.io/echoes/tutorial/index.md) section for a little intro about Echo State Networks.

-The librabry is scikit-learn compatible, thus you can directly use sklearn utils, such as ```GridSearchCV```.
+The library is scikit-learn compatible, thus you can directly use sklearn utils, such as ```GridSearchCV```.
 Moreover, it tries to stick to the intuitions that you might bring from using sklearn.
 For example, models can be initialized without passing arguments (but kwargs are enforced if you choose to pass any); attributes generated during fitting are stored with trailing underscore; etc.